Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [ ] Verify address book
 - [ ] Verify order history
 - [ ] Verify payment methods page
-- [ ] Create Shipment and get tracking info
 - [ ] Get payment methods page working
 - [ ] Save card if so choosen
 - [ ] Add size chart and return policy in products page
+- [ ] Make sure to create shipment based on order information

 # Post Release To Do
+- [ ] Finish Admin Panel
 - [ ] Add security to image server by authenticating user before upload or delete
 - [ ] Create a critical error route
 - [ ] Allow selection of address by moving pin on the map